-The Credit Agreement contains various usual and customary covenants, including, but not limited to: financial covenants requiring maximum funded debt-to-EBITDA ratio, cash flow-to-fixed charge ratios and a minimum liquidity during equity repurchase periods as well as covenants relating to the Company's ability to dispose of assets, make certain acquisitions, be acquired, incur indebtedness, grant liens and make certain investments.
-As of December 31, 2014 the Company was in full compliance with all covenants contained in the Credit Agreement and remains so as of the date of this report.
+The Credit Agreement contains various usual and customary covenants, including, but not limited to: financial covenants requiring maximum funded debt-to-EBITDA ratio and cash flow-to-fixed charge ratios and covenants relating to the

+Company's ability to dispose of assets, make certain acquisitions, be acquired, incur indebtedness, grant liens and make certain investments.
+As of December 31, 2013 the Company was in full compliance with all covenants contained in the Credit Agreement and remains so as of the date of this report.

-As of December 31, 2014, the Company did not have an outstanding balance under the Credit Agreement.
+As of December 31, 2013, the Company did not have an outstanding balance under the Credit Agreement.

 The Company maintains letters of credit in lieu of security deposits with respect to certain office leases as well as to satisfy performance guarantees under certain contracts.
-As of December 31, 2014, \$3.6 million in letters of credit were outstanding, leaving \$6.4 million available for additional letters of credit.
+As of December 31, 2013, \$4.0 million in letters of credit were outstanding, leaving \$6.0 million available for additional letters of credit.
 These letters of credit may be reduced periodically provided the Company meets the conditional criteria of each related lease agreement.